 Registered charity number: 1079096

-Experiment with Light Network works with the Quakers in Britain to facilitate the acceptance of Experiment with Light as a core Quaker spiritual practice.
-They support, co-ordinate and develop the teaching and practice of Experiment with Light within Britain Yearly Meeting and beyond.
+Works with the Quakers in Britain to facilitate the acceptance of Experiment with Light as a core Quaker spiritual practice.
+Supports, co-ordinates and develops the teaching and practice of Experiment with Light within Britain Yearly Meeting and beyond.